akestoridis/atusb-attacks/README.md

 $ sudo ip link set attack0 down
 ```

-* Alternatively, to compile and flash the firmware image that launches the attack with ID 05 against the network with PANID 0x99aa, execute the following commands:
+* Alternatively, to compile and flash the firmware image that launches the attack with ID 05 against the network with PAN ID 0x99aa, execute the following commands:
 ```
 $ make clean
 $ sudo make dfu ATTACKID=05 PANID=0x99aa